yapplabs/glazier-card-bootstrap/README.md

     # in `glazier/`
     grunt ingestCards

+    # register the card with the github repo you wish to have it available on
+    # by creating a Pane record

     # in `glazier/glazier-server/`
     bundle exec rails console

-    # lookup the CardManifest record
-    cm = CardManifest.where(name: 'raycohen/glazier-card-bootstrap').first

-    # create a Pane record
+    # create a Pane
-    pane = Pane.create{|pane| pane.card_manifest_name = cm.name }
+    > pane = Pane.new
+    > pane.pane_type_name="your-cards-type-name"  #refers to the name property in your card's package.json
+    > pane.save!

-    # add the Pane to the dashboard of your choosing
+    # add the Pane to the repository dashboard of your choosing
     db = Dashboard.where(repository: 'yapplabs/glazier').first
     db.panes.push(pane)

+In your browser, navigate to your glazier repository page.
+Your card should appear there.